 - Symptoms that suggest a kidney is infected (and not just the bladder).

 - Recurring urine infections (for example, two or more episodes in a three-month period).

 - Had problems with your kidney in the past, such as kidney stones or a damaged kidney.

-- Symptoms that suggest an obstruction to the flow of urine.
+- Symptoms that suggest a blockage (an obstruction) to the flow of urine.

 Relevant tests may include:

 - A blood test.
-This might be a general blood test, or a specific test for the prostate (called the prostate specific antigen, or PSA, test).
+This might be a general blood test, or a specific test for the prostate (called the prostate specific antigen, or PSA, test) if you are male.

 - A scan of your kidneys or bladder, such as an ultrasound scan.